 Reach for this biography when your child begins to notice that some rules feel unfair or when they ask why going to school is a requirement rather than a gift.
 It serves as a gentle yet powerful introduction to the concept of activism and the idea that even the smallest voice can challenge a large injustice.
 The book explores Malala Yousafzai's life in Pakistan, focusing on her passion for learning and her refusal to stay silent when girls were told they could no longer attend school.
 While the story touches on themes of bravery and resilience, it is written with a supportive tone that emphasizes Malala's hope and global impact.
 It is an ideal choice for parents who want to foster a sense of social justice and global citizenship in their young readers.
 Through Malala's journey, children learn that courage is not the absence of fear, but the decision that something else is more important.

-The book addresses sex discrimination and the threat of violence directly but in an age-appropriate, secular manner.
+The book addresses the Taliban's discriminatory ban on girls' education and the threat of violence against those who defy it.
 The 2012 attack is handled with extreme care: it mentions she was hurt by men who wanted to silence her, but focuses on her recovery and the global support she received.
 The resolution is triumphant and hopeful.

-Parents should be prepared to explain what the Taliban is in simple terms (a group with very strict, unfair rules) and may want to preview the page describing the attack to ensure they are comfortable with the phrasing used.
+Parents should be prepared to explain that the Taliban is a group that took control of parts of Pakistan and Afghanistan and believed girls should not go to school.
+Parents may also want to preview the page describing the attack to ensure they are comfortable with the phrasing used.
 A child asking, 'Why are those men being so mean to a girl?' or expressing fear that their own school might be taken away.

 Five-year-olds will focus on the unfairness of not being allowed to go to school.
 Eight-year-olds will better grasp the political context and the weight of the Nobel Peace Prize.